Spark-NF/novel-updates-notifier/README.md

-# Novel Updates add-on for Firefox
+# Novel Updates add-on

 ## About
-Add-on for Firefox that notifies you when a novel from your reading list has a new chapter available.
+Add-on that notifies you when a novel from your reading list has a new chapter available.

 ## Authors
 * Nicolas Faure